polyfills/polyfills/README.md

 This is inspired by [jonathantneal/polyfill](https://github.com/jonathantneal/polyfill) but has a couple of different philosophies:

-- It does not use its own polyfills and instead uses well tested polyfill libraries.
+- It does not use its own polyfills and instead uses well-tested 3rd party polyfills.
 - It does not attempt to optimize bundle sizes.
 - It does not use its own user agent parser.